Items filtered by date: February 2024

 Toenail fungus, medically termed onychomycosis, is a common fungal infection that affects millions of people worldwide.
 Fungi thrive in warm, moist environments, making the feet susceptible to infection, particularly in damp socks and shoes.
 When fungi, such as dermatophytes, yeasts, or molds, penetrate the toenail bed or nail plate, they cause the toenail to become discolored, thickened, and brittle.
 Fungal nail infections often start as a small white or yellow spot under the nail and progressively spread, leading to more severe symptoms if left untreated.
 Factors like poor foot hygiene, wearing tight or ill-fitting shoes, and walking barefoot in public places increase the risk of toenail fungus.
 Additionally, individuals with weakened immune systems, diabetes, or circulatory issues are more prone to fungal infections.
 If you have developed toenail fungus, it is suggested that you consult a podiatrist who can offer effective preventive measures, in addition to prescribing medication if needed for successful treatment.

 If left untreated, toenail fungus may spread to other toenails, skin, or even fingernails.
 If you suspect you have toenail fungus it is important to seek treatment right away.
 For more information about treatment, contact James P. Huish, DPM of Arizona.
-Our doctor can provide the care you need to keep you pain-free and on your feet.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 Symptoms